-If Florida changes to MBI and insurance rates increase, rates will increase for people who currently only purchase mandatory coverage and the % of uninsured drivers will not decrease.
+If Florida changes the PIP Statute and insurance rates increase, rates will increase for people who currently only purchase mandatory coverage and the % of uninsured drivers will not decrease.

 Over 100 million tourists visit the state annually, many driving the highways of the state.
 Many are either uninsured, or do not carry insurance that matches Florida coverage, rejecting insurance products offered by the rental car companies.
 The rental car companies are immune from liability.

 For the multitudes of Floridians without health care insurance, this problem is compounded when an injured person cannot find a doctor to treat them without insurance.
 If they are able to find a doctor to treat them, they will accumulate growing medical bills while waiting for the resolution of their case.
 In contrast, PIP currently pays physicians within 30 days of submitting their billing.